SinghKarminder/IoT-STM32CubeIDE/1.Push_Button/README.md

-# Blink LED Project on NUCLEO-L476RG Development Kit through STM32CubeIDE
+# On/Off LED Project using Push Button on NUCLEO-L476RG Development Kit through STM32CubeIDE

 There are two push buttons in NUCLEO-L476RG one is User (PA13) and other is Reset.
 In NUCLEO-L476RG Push Button will be connected to ground when it is pressed.
 When the push Button is pressed it will be in the Reset state.
 Thus, in the project we will toggle the LED when the push button is pressed.